Actively Recruiting

 You may qualify if you...

-- Patient diagnosed with cancer of the upper airways requiring total laryngectomy
+- Patient with carcinomatous pathology of the upper airways requiring total laryngectomy

-- Patient covered by a social health insurance scheme
+- Patient affiliated to a social health insurance scheme (beneficiary or beneficiary's successor)

-- Patient able to provide dated and signed informed consent
+- Patient speaks and reads French, understands the objectives and risks of the research and is able to provide dated and signed informed consent

-- Patient informed of prior medical examination results
+- Patient having been informed of the results of the prior medical examination

-- For women able to conceive: negative pregnancy test and use of effective contraception throughout the study
+- For women able to conceive: negative blood pregnancy test and effective contraception throughout the study

 You will not qualify if you...

-- Contraindication to general anesthesia or iodinated contrast agents
+- Contraindication to general anaesthesia and/or iodinated contrast agents

-- WHO performance status greater than 2 at inclusion
+- WHO performance index greater than 2 at inclusion

-- Tumor extension greater than 1 cm in subglottic or basi-lingual areas
+- Subglottic or basi-lingual tumour extension greater than 1 cm

 - Allergy to DMSO, DHEA, clindamycin, gentamicin, or vancomycin